misakey/backend/docs/content/endpoints/boxes.md

     }
 ```

-Note that events with type `create` cannot be posted by clients,
+List of events that cannot be posted by clients:
-they are created by the backend during the creation of the box.
+- `create`: they are created by the backend during the creation of the box.
+- `msg.file`: they are created by the backend during the upload of an encrypted file.

 ### Response